I’ve travelled on safari in Tanzania at various times of year and each expedition has been both incredible and yet very different.

 Zanzibar in September

-September is also a popular period for visitors to Zanzibar.
-The weather is still warm with the mercury hovering around the upper 20s° C, sometimes creeping above 30° C and seldom dropping below 20° C. All in all, almost perfect.
+September is an excellent time to visit Zanzibar.
+The weather is warm, with the mercury hovering around the upper 20s° C, sometimes creeping above 30° C and seldom dropping below 20° C. All in all, almost perfect.

 Tanzacat Open is a sailing competition including the “Zanzibar Raid” which takes place in late September to early October.
 The event is organised by the Dar es Salaam Yacht Club.